 The linear wetland constructed in Phase 4A, Reach 8 North to satisfy the Ritz-Carlton Hotel mitigation requirements is continuing to function as designed.
 The linear wetland was built in 2012 and was incorporated into the Project as a 589-foot-long secondary channel constructed on Bench 1, of the east bank of the river between river stations 7,100-6,500 on the Wilsey property.
-The area functions as a wetland, secondary stream channel and backwater habitat.
+The area functions as a wetland, secondary stream channel and high flow refugia habitat.
 Cross section RS 6750 bisects this area; results of the cross section survey in 2015 indicated that the width to depth ratio in the area achieved "function width" which indicates the channel is less confined and therefore more likely to recruit new gravel bars and propagate riffle and pool formation which is one of the restoration goals for the Project.
-Vegetation direct count/survivorship surveys conducted in 2018 for this area had an overall plant survivorship of 123% for the site, well above the 80% or greater vegetation survivorship criteria requirements for the site.
+Vegetation direct count/survivorship surveys last conducted in 2018 for this area had an overall plant survivorship of 123% for the site, well above the 80% or greater vegetation survivorship criteria requirements for the site.
 This number includes natural recruitment.
+The next vegetation survey for this site will be conducted in 2021 (year 7 of the monitoring year for this site).